MathematicFirmsofMemphis/Printed-Circuit-Board-Antigravity/README.md

 # Printed-Circuit-Board-Antigravity
-Installed coils on a PCB creates antigravity through levitation fields generated using these commands
+Installed coils on a PCB creates antigravity through levitation fields generated using these commands and electronics for levitation.